Stirchley, Birmingham

-Stirchley is in south-west Birmingham, England.

-The River Rea, which flows through the area and once powered mills at Lifford, Hazelwell, Dogpool and Moor Green, is now a walking and cycle route.
+Stirchley is a suburb in south-west Birmingham, England.
+The name likely refers to a pasture for cattle.
+The settlement dates back to at least 1658.
+Prehistoric evidence, Roman roads, and Anglo-Saxon charters contribute to its history.
 The Worcester and Birmingham Canal and the railways brought industry to the area.
+Stirchley's development is also linked to industries like screw-making and rubber manufacturing.
+Originally part of Worcestershire, Stirchley underwent administrative changes in 1911.
 Residential developments were established alongside the long-standing Victorian terracing which is associated with the suburb.

+The River Rea, which flows through the area and once powered mills at Lifford, Hazelwell, Dogpool and Moor Green, is now a walking and cycle route.
 The restored former Stirchley Baths community hub opened in 2016.

+In 2024, Stirchley was named as the best place to live in the Midlands by the Sunday Times.
+Some local residents and commentators have characterised Stirchley as undergoing a process of gentrification during the past decade, though there have also been efforts by residents to resist this, for example through developing a community plan.

 Political

 In 2018, Stirchley separated from the Bournville Ward to become a ward in its own right.
-It is represented by Councillor Mary Locke (Lab).
-Stirchley is in the Parliamentary Constituency of Selly Oak represented by Steve McCabe (Lab).
+It is represented by Councillor Mary Locke of the Labour Party.
+Stirchley is in the Parliamentary Constituency of Birmingham Selly Oak, represented by Alistair Carns of the Labour Party.

 Until the Local Provisional Order Bill came into effect on 9 November 1911, the area was administered by the King’s Norton and Northfield Urban District Council in the East Worcestershire (UK Parliament constituency) represented by Austen Chamberlain.
 The event, known as the Greater Birmingham Act, required the ancient county boundaries of Staffordshire, Worcestershire and Warwickshire to be changed.
 The former county boundary was the Bourn Brook which separates Edgbaston (Warwickshire), from Selly Oak (Worcestershire).
 Slightly more than 22,000 acres of Worcestershire was transferred to Warwickshire in the extension of the administrative area of Birmingham, and this has grown further with the creation of New Frankley.
 Nearly 50% of modern Birmingham was formerly in Worcestershire or Staffordshire.
 The Evolution of Worcestershire county boundaries since 1844 is complex as a number of enclaves and exclaves were adjusted.
 Documentary references need to be researched under the county of origin.
 An editorial note in the VCH Warwickshire Volume 7 Birmingham refers to the special difficulties created by the change of the county boundaries and states that: "Accounts of the ancient parishes of King’s Norton, Northfield, and Yardley, and the parish of Quinton (in the ancient parish of Halesowen), now within the boundaries of the city, are contained in Volume III of the History of Worcestershire."